links-archetyp-mirror/archetyp-mirror/README.md

-Update:  13 August 2025 url is now accessible and operational
+Update:  08/19/2025 Link is now accessible and operational